gartz/pushStateTree/README.md

   - Dispatch all enters
   - Dispatch all changes
  - update event must dispatch before enter, change or leave
+ - Add enter state when re-dispatch right after add the match rule to the checking
+ - Add reset state method for the rules

 ## Helper Tools